Catholic University School: Marist takeover

 In the early 1860s, the finances of the Catholic University School and Catholic University of Ireland were intertwined, and the rent for the Harcourt Street premises was a high £2600 per annum.
 Neither the school nor the university were able to cope with this burden.
 Archbishop of Dublin, Paul Cullen was adamant that it was not possible for C.U.S to close down even for a year – because it would be possible that the school would never open again.

 In 1867 both Cardinal Cullen and Bartholomew Woodlock travelled to Dundalk for the consecration of Michael Kiernan as Archbishop of Armagh.
 While there, they visited the Marist College and believed that Marist administration would be beneficial to the Catholic University School.
-Subsequently, Cardinal Cullen brought the offer to the General Council of the Marist Fathers in Lyons in France.
+Subsequently, Cardinal Cullen brought the offer to the General Council of the Marist Fathers in Lyon in France.
 After a two-day petition, he convinced the Council of the benefit of taking on the Dublin school.

 In July 1867, Woodlock informed Cullen of the financial burden the Harcourt Street premises had been.
 He recommended that the Marists purchase new premises, and when 89 Lower Leeson Street became available, the Marists purchased it.
 The Harcourt Street site remained on as the premises for the school for a short while as refurbishments were carried out on the Leeson Street building.
 On 29 September 1867 the Catholic University School opened on Lower Leeson Street.